Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO: Related Work

-To give more weight to correct knowledge that may not be widely known, \cite{prelec_solution_2017} proposed what they termed as the “surprisingly popular” decision method, which hinges on asking people two things about a given question: What do they think the right answer is, and how popular do they think each answer will be?
-For example, is Philadelphia the capital of Pennsylvania?
-As shown in Fig. \ref{fig0}, 80$\%$ of people do not know the geography of the United States, may only recall that Philadelphia is a large, famous, historically significant city in Pennsylvania, and conclude mistakenly that it is the capital.
-20$\%$ of people who vote no probably possess an additional piece of evidence, that the capital is Harrisburg.
-As shown in Fig. \ref{fig0}, people with different knowledge have different perceptions of the popularity of their answers.
-People who know that Harrisburg is the provincial capital know that the popularity of their answers will be very low, while people who only know Philadelphia will blindly believe that most people have the same answers as themselves.
+To preserve the potentially correct knowledge that may not be widely known among the overall population, SPA hinges on asking people two questions, namely what they think the right answer is, and how popular they think the answer will be.
+For example, as shown in Figure~\ref{fig1}, when the question of whether Philadelphia is the capital of Pennsylvania is asked, 80$\%$ of the respondents may only recall that Philadelphia is a large, famous, historically significant city in Pennsylvania, and hence conclude mistakenly that it is the capital of Pennsylvania.
+The remaining 20$\%$ who vote ``no'' possess the correct knowledge that the capital of Pennsylvania is Harrisburg.
+As illustrated in Figure~\ref{fig1}, people with different knowledge have different perceptions of the popularity of their answers.
+People who know that Harrisburg is the capital of Pennsylvania expect the popularity of their answer to be low.
+However, the rest of the respondents believe that most respondents have the same answer as they do.
+By computing the surprisingly popular degree, i.e., the ratio of the actual turnout over the estimate for the popularity of a given answer, the correct answer ``no'' is leveraged.
+In this and many other cases, the answer having a higher surprisingly popular degree is the correct answer.
+To better capture the integrity of the knowledge via the perceived popularity of the corresponding knowledge, based on the inquiries of popularity, SPA leverages the importance of the correct answer by assigning high voting weights to more confident answers \citep{prelec_solution_2017, hosseini_surprisingly_2021}.

-If majority voting is used to determine the answer, it is obvious that the wrong answer will be given to this question.
-Since the SPA could highlight the correct answer by inquiring of answer popularity, if somebody knows the right answer, but also realizes that answer for most people is wrong, both of these pieces of information can be expressed.